tunjiaramide/job-api/README.md

 # job-api
-An api used to post remote jobs. <br/>
+An api used to post remote jobs using NodeJs <br/>
 You can create, update, delete and read the job posting <br/>
 Authentication is also needed in order to create, update or delete a job posting <br/>

-You need to add a database to be able to use the api.
+## job-api
+To use first run npm install to install the packages Set up a database and use to replace "mongoURI" or just use with env variables Choose the port you want to run with
+Choose your access_token
+Start the app by running node server.js